rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-014/index.md

-In practice, this means that the expensive light transport calculations are performed in a precomputation step, which relies on - among others - [embree-rs](https://github.com/Twinklebear/embree-rs), and [nalgebra](https://github.com/dimforge/nalgebra), and produces a compressed representation of the scene that is then used for lighting reconstruction at runtime.
+In practice, this means that the expensive light transport calculations are performed in a precomputation step, which relies on - among others - [embree-rs](https://github.com/Twinklebear/embree-rs), and [nalgebra](https://github.com/dimforge/nalgebra) to produce a compressed representation of the scene that is then used for lighting reconstruction at runtime.

 Check out [the reddit post](https://www.reddit.com/r/rust_gamedev/comments/ixocl2/real_time_diffuse_global_illumination_for_static/)